 - Delta - It represents the rate of change between the price of the option and a change of $1 in the price of the underlying asset.

 - Gamma - It refers to the rate of change between the delta of an option and the price of the underlying asset.

-- Vega - It measures the rate of change of the option with regard to interest rates.
+- Vega - It measures the change in the option price with respect to a unitary change in the implied volatility.